pzaino/pzaino/README.md

 - 💬 Ask me about Assembly, c'mon I know you want to know more about it!
 - 📫 How to reach me: https://paolozaino.wordpress.com/contact/
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: The first computer virus was created in 1986, the same year I started coding.
-Now before you jump to conclusions, I wasn't involved at all :D
+Now, before you jump to conclusions, I wasn't involved at all 😄

 Check out my blog here if you want to read some of my tutorials and more: https://paolozaino.wordpress.com/